numpy/numpy/doc/source/user/install.rst

 Building NumPy requires the following software installed:

-1) Python 2.4.x, 2.5.x or 2.6.x
+1) Python 2.6.x, 2.7.x, 3.2.x or newer

-   On Debian and derivative (Ubuntu): python, python-dev
+   On Debian and derivatives (Ubuntu): python, python-dev (or python3-dev)

    On Windows: the official python installer at `www.python.org <http://www.python.org>`_ is enough

    Make sure that the Python package distutils is installed before continuing.
-For example, in Debian GNU/Linux, distutils is included in the python-dev package.
+For example, in Debian GNU/Linux, installing python-dev also installs distutils.

    Python must also be compiled with the zlib module enabled.
+This is practically always the case with pre-packaged Pythons.

 2) Compilers